 Effective Mentoring Practises

-The National Mentoring Partnership in America has discussed, debated and researched the requirements for an effective mentoring program over many years.
+MENTOR: The National Mentoring Partnership in America has discussed, debated and researched the requirements for an effective mentoring program over many years.
 This is the most comprehensive, user-friendly checklist available for anyone wishing to set up an internationally credible youth mentoring program.

 As a strategy for helping young people succeed in life, mentoring works.
 It helps give young people the confidence, resources and skills they need to reach their potential.